xxfoundation/elixxir-docs/threat_model.md

 1. The PKI selects mix nodes for composing cascade which are geographically distant from one another.

-2. Mix cascades are only used for a short period of time.
+2. Mix node key rotation: Mix cascades are only used for a short period of time.
 The PKI is continually generating more mix cascades and publishing them to the network.
 Adversaries cannot predict what a future cascade will be.
+If some mix keys are captured by the adversary they will only be useful for a limited period of time.

-In some circumstances the compulsion attack may involve breaking some cryptographic protocol.
-Therefore the addition of the cryptographic wire protocol (Elixxir uses TLS) should make such cryptographic compulsion attacks more difficult or non-viable.
+In some circumstances the compulsion attack may involve breaking some cryptographic protocols.
+Therefore the addition of the cryptographic wire protocol (Elixxir uses TLS) should make such cryptographic compulsion attacks more difficult by providing the adversary with another cryptographic protocol to break.

 ### Epistemic attacks